 Some of you have studied recently, others have not set foot in a lecture for years.
 English may or may not be your first language, which presents further challenges.
 Perhaps you are passing units, but feel your work is missing something.
 Let’s talk.

 The purpose of my role is to highlight areas for improving your writing, and guiding you to useful resources.
 You are welcome to send me an email with a quick question, or we can make a zoom or face to face appointment, if more time is needed.
 My priority is helping new students, but when I have time, I am more than happy to hear from all students.

 Before you contact me though, look at the Study Skills tab in Moodle:

-- Work through the online unit MC101 Study Skills of 9 Modules to get a basic understanding of what is expected of you as you prepare your assessments
+- Work through the Recorded Workshops to see what is expected of you as you prepare your assessments

 - Familiarise yourself with the Referencing Libguide for your discipline